logicmoo/CYC_JRTL_with_CommonLisp/platform/USAGE-ABCLC.md

 --bowl         BeanBowl UI           (Featherwieght Widget/Class Inspector) --appdapter    AppdapterGUI          (UI that designs itself as your data mutaes)

+--jdwp=5005    Start the JVM Debug interface locally --jdwp=10.0.0.122:5005  Or remotely connect to one

 --noXXX        (such as --nogui)  is equivalent to --XXX=[false,f,no,n,0,off]